thiagosanches/bp/README.md

 - Streamlines the purchase process from start to finish

 > [!TIP]
-> You just need to know where to tap on the screen and follow the necessary steps.
-In the developer settings, you can enable the display of the X and Y coordinates to identify where to click.
-Take note of these coordinates and implement them in your code.
+> You simply need to know where to tap on the screen to navigate through the necessary steps for each shopping application.
+In the developer settings, you can enable the display of the X and Y coordinates to identify the appropriate clicking locations.
+Make sure to note these coordinates and incorporate them into your code.

 ### Web Interface

 BuyPal includes a user-friendly web interface that allows you to:

 1. Create a list of products you're considering
-2. Let BuyPal randomly select one item from your list
+2. Let BuyPal randomly select one item from your list after a set timer
 3. Automatically complete the purchase process

 To access the web interface, simply navigate to http://localhost:3000 after starting the server.